 Note: The ideal image file size for the image editor is square and at least 200 x 200 pixels.
 Supported file types include .png, .gif, .jpg, .jpeg, .jp2, .bmp, .tif, and .tiff.

-We recommend that you create competitor profiles at the highest applicable level of your product and workspace hierarchy.
-If a competitor applies to multiple products or workspaces, those products and workspaces can inherit that competitor — and changes you make at the product line or marketing line level will be reflected down the hierarchy.
+We recommend that you create competitor profiles at the highest applicable level of your workspace hierarchy.
+If a competitor applies to multiple workspaces, those workspaces can inherit that competitor — and changes you make at the parent line level will be reflected down the workspace hierarchy.

-To add competitors at the product line or marketing line level, select the appropriate line in your hierarchy dropdown and go to Strategy > Competitors.
-You will need owner or contributor access to the product line or marketing line to add or edit competitors there.
+To add competitors at the parent line level, select the appropriate line in your workspace hierarchy dropdown and go to Strategy > Competitors.
+You will need owner or contributor access to the parent line to add or edit competitors there.

-Note: While competitor profiles can be inherited down your account hierarchy, they can only be charted in the product line or marketing line where they were created.
+Note: While competitor profiles can be inherited down your workspace hierarchy, they can only be charted in the parent line where they were created.

 Visualize your competition